cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 For every table there is only one set of fields, that has to be used for hashing and loading.

-The following example will be used as base to work out the possible mapping variations.
+The following example will be used as a base to work out the possible mapping variations.
 It is designed to embed the most common simple models as a subset.
-By being capable to define this model with DVPD, the coverage of all subsets is also proved.
+By being capable to define this model with DVPD, the coverage of all subsets is also proven.

 ![topo_simple.png](./images/mapping_relations/topo_simple.png)